-Our executives are compensated principally through a combination of base salary, cash-based incentive compensation paid in the first quarter of the following year and an annual equity grant.
+Our executives are compensated principally through a combination of base salary, cash-based incentive compensation paid in the first quarter of the following year and annual equity grants.
 In addition, we may also grant an initial equity award to new executive officers when they commence employment.
 From time to time, we may offer a signing or retention bonus to attract a new executive officer.

 The base salary and equity award for each executive, together with the overall cash-based incentive compensation plan for all executives, are generally established within the first quarter of each fiscal year at meetings of the Compensation Committee held for this purpose.
 These meetings generally follow one or more informal presentations or discussions of our financial performance, including achievement of performance targets, for the prior fiscal year and an internal business plan for the then-current fiscal year for goal-setting purposes.
-The annual performance goals actually used for the cash-incentive compensation plan for 2016 were presented to the Compensation Committee in March 2016 but for administrative reasons the Compensation Committee did not formally approve the final form of the plan until July 2016.
+The annual performance goals actually used for the cash-based incentive compensation plan for 2017 were presented to the Compensation Committee in March 2017.
 In deciding the compensation to be awarded to the executive officers other than the CEO for the current year and cash-based incentive compensation earned during the prior fiscal year, the Compensation Committee typically reviews and evaluates recommendations from the CEO.
 The CEO and the members of the Compensation Committee discuss the CEO's recommendations.
-In deciding the compensation to be awarded to the CEO for the current year and the cash-based incentive compensation earned by the CEO during the prior year, the Compensation Committee typically receives a written self-assessment from the CEO and recommendations from the Chairman of the Compensation Committee.
+In deciding the compensation to be awarded to the CEO for the current year and the cash-based incentive compensation earned by the CEO during the prior year, the Compensation Committee typically receives a written selfassessment from the CEO and recommendations from the Chairman of the Compensation Committee.
 The members of the Compensation Committee then discuss the Chairman's recommendations.
 The CEO is not present at the time of these deliberations.
 The Compensation Committee may accept or adjust any recommendations, and the Compensation Committee makes all final compensation decisions.

 Our cash-based incentive compensation program comprises corporate performance goals and, for executives in charge of business units, business unit performance goals, as well as a discretionary element of individual performance for all executives.
-Under this program, our Compensation Committee approved two formulas for 2016: one formula for executive officers responsible for our mobile broadband and guidance and stabilization business units and one formula for other executive officers.
+Under this program, our Compensation Committee approved two formulas for 2017: one formula for executive officers responsible for our mobile broadband and inertial navigation business units and one formula for other executive officers.
 For executive officers in charge of business units, the Compensation Committee desired to tie their incentive compensation more directly to the performance of their respective business units.
-For executives in charge of a business unit, 50% of each executive's target incentive compensation was based on the degree of achievement of applicable business unit performance goals for 2016, 25% was based on the degree of achievement of our corporate performance goals for 2016, and 25% was based on individual performance, as determined by the Compensation Committee in its discretion.
-In 2016, the mobile broadband business unit was led by a named executive officer, but the guidance and stabilization business unit was not.
-Accordingly, this discussion and analysis does not further address the performance of the guidance and stabilization business unit.
-For other executive officers, 75% of each executive's target incentive compensation was based on the degree of achievement of our corporate performance goals for 2016 and 25% was based on individual performance, as determined by the Compensation Committee in its discretion.
-The performance portions of the cash-based incentive compensation Committee at the start of each year, but the Compensation Committee has the discretion to award incentive compensation that differs from the formula-based amounts.
+For executives in charge of a business unit, 50% of each executive's target incentive compensation was based on the degree of achievement of applicable business unit performance goals for 2017, 25% was based on the degree of achievement of our corporate performance goals for 2017, and 25% was based on individual performance, as determined by the Compensation Committee in its discretion.
+In 2017, the mobile broadband business unit was led by a named executive officer, but the inertial naviation business unit was not.
+Accordingly, this discussion and analysis does not further address the performance of the inertial navigation business unit.
+For other executive officers, 75% of each executive's target incentive compensation was based on the degree of achievement of our corporate performance goals for 2017 and 25% was based on individual performance, as determined by the Compensation Committee in its discretion.
+The performance portions of the cash-based incentive compensation program are generally based on formulas approved by the Compensation Committee at the start of each year, but the Compensation Committee has the discretion to award incentive compensation that differs from the formula-based amounts.